owlsdepartment/oveejs-toolkit/src/components/utils/lazy-load/README.md

 `lazy-load:update` - Make LazyLoad to re-check the DOM.
 You should update LazyLoad after added/removed DOM elements.

-`lazy-load:global-update` - Like above, but it will trigger update on every element with this component.
+`lazy-load:global-update` - Like above, but you should trigger event on `window` object, it will trigger update on every element with this component.